hadley/adv-r/Namespaces.md

   that that function will continue to exist in the future.
 If that's not the case, don't export it.

 If a function isn't exported, you don't need to document it.
 This doesn't mean you shouldn't document it, but you only need to if it's complicated enough that you think you won't remember what it does.
+Generally, you want to export as few functions as possible: this makes it easier to change the package in the future.

+As described below, the `@export` tag is all that you need.
+There are only a few exceptions:

-To export a function, add the roxygen `@export` tag.
+* __Functions__: use the `@export` tag.

-There are two ways to export a method for an S3 method depending on whether it's documented or not:
+* __S3 methods__: There are two ways to export a method for an S3 method depending on whether it's documented or not:

     * If it's documented, you'll already be using the `@method` tag to state that it's an S3 method and you only need the `@export` to generate the correct export flag in the `NAMESPACE`

     * If it's not documented, use the `S3method` tag: `@S3method function class`

+* __S4 classes__: Use `@export`

+* __S4 methods__: If the methods are for classes that you have defined and exported, you don't need to do anything.
+If they are for classes defined in other packages, you need to use `@export`.

+* __Other objects__: For any other types of object that you want to make available to the user, use `@export`.

 You may also want to make the distinction between functions for users and functions for other developers.
 Functions that might be useful for developers or power users should be exported, but tagged with `@keywords internal` so they don't show up in routine lists of function documentation.